cocoa-hep/cocoa-hep/docs/intro/installation.rst

 Installation
 ======

-Please follow the steps below to install SCD-HEP.
+Please follow the steps below to install COSA.

 Install from Docker
 --------